Investing In Mutual Funds

 ———

-Photo courtesy of Luc Melanson
+Photo credit: Luc Melanson

 1. Hi!
 I like your inputs regarding Investing.
 Personally, for mutual funds, I really don’t prefer this kind of investing because this is like “playing it safe” and being safe mean slow earnings.
 I don’t want to sound aggressive, but since, to be able to be successful in mutual funds needs lots of Investing and Financial skills, not to mention the due diligence… why not concentrate on one sole investment?